betterscientificsoftware/bssw.io/Site/Categories/Development.md

     - [How to Write Good Documentation?](../CuratedContent/HowToWriteGoodDocumentation.md)
 --->

-- **Version Control:**
+- **Revision Control:**
 Management of changes to files.
-Also known as revision control, source control, or source management.
+Also known as version control, source control, or source management.

 <!---
     - [What is Version Control?](../CuratedContent/WhatIsVersionControl.md)